Mohammed-Mahmoud-Elsayed-Ahmed-MMES/To-Do-List/README.md

 - Django REST Framework

 ### Setup Instructions
 **Note:** After creating the virtual environment, please place this repository folder within the virtual environment folder.
 It is advisable to name the virtual environment folder "env," as I have done, to minimize the need for extensive edits.
-Additionally, please rename the repository folder to "ToDoList."
 1. Clone the repository:
     ```bash
     git clone https://github.com/yourusername/todo-list.git